aleixbernardo/github_testing/README.md

 The JSON schemas used in this project are based on the official GitHub API documentation: https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28

+### Pipeline

+Pipeline is found in https://github.com/aleixbernardo/github_testing/actions to trigger manually with the personal github token as parameter.

 ### Important Notes

 1. There is a rate limit for unauthenticated API requests.
 Don't run the unauthenticated tests a lot of times or you